A macOS app for customizing which browser to start

 };

-See the documentation for all the features Finicky supports.
+See the configuration for all the features Finicky supports.

 If you are looking for something that lets you pick the browser to activate in a graphical interface, check out Browserosaurus by Will Stone, an open source browser prompter for macOS.
 It works really well together with Finicky!